-Recently, the application of the variational inference methodology \citep{jordan1999introduction}, \citep[Chapter~10]{BishopBook}, \citep{vsmidl2006variational}, \citep[Chapter~21]{murphy2012machine} to a fundamental Deep BN architecture\footnote{Basically, a low-dimension to high-dimension generative feed-forward deep neural network.} has led to efficient inference and training of the resulting model called a Variational Autoencoder (VAE) \citep{Kingma2014}.
-A similar approach was proposed almost at the same time in \citep{rezende2014stochastic}.\footnote{\citep{Kingma2014} and \citep{rezende2014stochastic} were both pre-published in 2013 as ArXiv papers.
-Connections also exist with \citep{mnih2014neural}.} The VAE is directly connected to the concepts of \emph{latent} variable and \emph{unsupervised representation learning}: The observed, possibly high-dimensional, random variable representing the data of interest is assumed to be generated from an unobserved low-dimensional latent variable through a probabilistic process.
-This latent variable is somehow at the heart of the overall model: It is assumed to ``encode'' the observed data in a compact manner, so that new data can be generated from new values of the latent variable.
-Moreover, one wishes to extract a latent representation that is \emph{disentangled}, i.e., different latent coefficients encode different properties or different factors of variation of the data.
-When successful, this provides a nice interpretability and control of the data generation/transformation process.
+Recently, the application of the variational inference methodology \citetext{\citealp{jordan1999introduction}; \citealp[Chapter~10]{BishopBook}; \citealp{vsmidl2006variational}; \citealp[Chapter~21]{murphy2012machine}} to a fundamental deep BN architecture --a low-dimensional to a high-dimensional generative feed-forward DNN-- has led to efficient inference and training of the resulting model, called a variational autoencoder (VAE) \citep{Kingma2014}.
+A similar approach was proposed the same year \citep{rezende2014stochastic}.\footnote{\citet{Kingma2014} and \citet{rezende2014stochastic} were both pre-published in 2013 as ArXiv papers.
+Connections also exist with \citet{mnih2014neural}.} The VAE is directly connected to the concepts of a \emph{latent} variable and \emph{unsupervised representation learning}: the observed random variable representing the data of interest is assumed to be generated from an unobserved latent variable through a probabilistic process.
+Often, this latent variable is of lower dimension than the observed data (which can be high-dimensional) and is assumed to ``encode'' the observed data in a compact manner so that new data can be generated from new values of the latent variable.
+Moreover, one wishes to extract a latent representation that is \emph{disentangled} (i.e., different latent coefficients encode different properties or different factors of variation in the data).
+When successful, this provides good interpretability and control of the data generation/transformation process.